cesarnieblam/cesarnieblam/Understand-the-face-vocabulary.md

 Describes the process of comparing two faces against a given threshold, called face distance.

 You can adjust the threshold via `--similar-face-distance`.
-Default is `0.85`
+Default is `0.85`.
+In case you experience bouncing on a single person video, try to lower the threshold or disable face recognition by using `--many-faces`

 ### Face distance

-Describes how different two faces are.
+Describes how similar two faces are.

 ### Face bouncing

-Describes bouncing between person during processing frames as of failing face recognition.
+Describes flicker between person during processing frames as of failing face recognition.

-In case you experience this on a video with a single person: lower the `--similar-face-distance` or use `--many-faces` to bypass the face recognition.